 The iPad Air line originated in 2013, named with the same "Air" moniker used for thin and light MacBooks.
 The iPad Air 3 is a mid-tier tablet for those who don't want Face ID or to spend too much.
-Thin, light, and capable; you're not compromising much for the price.
+The iPad Air 4 replaced this tablet in October 2020.

-It runs iPadOS, which means you get all the features and apps you've come to expect from an iPad.
+It runs iPadOS, meaning you get all the features and apps you've come to expect from an iPad.

 iPad Air 3 Features